Manage IPs and Variables¶

 Check IP Record Details and Whitelist¶

-Generally, whenever an IP is logged, we need to check the IP record details to find the reason to judge if it’s a real hacking attack or a false alert, especially when you just start using the Firewall system.
-Based on the detailed information, you can whitelist the false alerted variables to make the system better fit your website’s functions.
-Please click on Action following an IP to review the details first.
+Generally we need to check the IP record details to find the reason for being logged in IP Control to judge if it’s a real hacking attack or a false alert, especially when you just start using the Firewall system.
+Based on the detailed information, you can whitelist the false alerted variables to make the system fit your site’s functions and make it more stable.
+To do this, please click on Action following an IP to review the details first.

 As the screenshot shows, you can find two important values